Alaska Airlines ESA Pet Policy

 Traveling in-cabin with your pet can improve your flight experience considerably.
 If you have a mental condition and possess an emotional support animal letter for your pet, you can experience a hassle-free air travel with your ESA.
 Alaska Airlines is the fifth largest airline in the country in terms of fleet size, destinations covered, and the number of passengers traveling.
 They welcome emotional support animals on their flight at no extra cost.
 Some people face difficulty in traveling on flights due to their mental condition.
 And having your pet with you during the flight helps provide you the support you need during your journey.
 So, next time don’t cancel your trip because you feel anxious about traveling alone; you have an ESA to take care of you.

 To ensure the safety and comfort of you and your fellow passengers the airlines, you need to adhere to some Alaska Airlines ESA rules.
-Let’s take a look at Alaska Airline’s policy regarding emotional support animals.
+Let’s take a look at Alaska Airline’s policy which is similar to Delta’s pet policy regarding emotional support animals.

 - Each guest is limited to carry only one emotional support animal.